Deltares-research/github-actions/actions/python-setup/README.md

 ## Usage Patterns

 ### For General Development
-Use `actions/python-setup/uv` for most development workflows.
+Use `actions/python-setup/uv` (or `/poetry`, `/pixi`) for most development workflows.

 ### For Documentation
-Use `actions/mkdocs-deploy/setup` which supports multiple package managers.

-### For Cross-Project Compatibility
-Use `actions/python-setup/uv` for general Python setup needs.
+Use `actions/mkdocs-deploy/complete`, which delegates Python setup to these actions internally.